AndreKuratomi/finances_tables_to_db_and_mail/README.md

 Everything from this directory is runned by the module '/table_managements/scripts/tables_to_db.py'.
 This 3 module instances manages tables content (1 filter_table_column), inserts the result in a SQLite3 database (2 insert_table_to_db) and creates a Django module form this database (3 create_model_from_database).

 <h5>1. filter_table_column:</h5>
-This module gathers all the functions that use <strong>OpenPyXL</strong> (check openpyxl and paths modules) to manipulate tables from 'raw_table/' and creates a third one to 'edited_table/' with new columns 'STATUS' and 'REFERENCES' and from it creates a <strong>Pandas</strong> dataframe.
+This module gathers all the functions that use <strong>OpenPyXL</strong> (check openpyxl and paths modules) to manipulate tables from 'raw_table/' and creates a third one to 'edited_table/' with new columns 'STATUS' (setting all lines to 'not sent') and 'REFERENCES' and from it creates a <strong>Pandas</strong> dataframe.

 <h5>2. insert_table_to_db:</h5>
 Takes the dataframe created above and inserts it in a SQLite3 database in 'db/'.